 This past weekend I found myself doing something that I promised myself I would never do once I got out of retail.
 I, a former retail worker, risked my sanity to head to the mall on Black Friday.
-It wasn’t as busy as I had feared, chiefly I think because of all the people I heard mentioning Cyber Monday.
-I would have preferred to be holed up at home shopping online too, but needing something immediately ruled that option out for me.
+It wasn’t as busy as I had feared, chiefly I think because of all the people I heard mentioning Cyber Monday at work.
+I would have preferred to be holed up at home shopping online too.
+Needing something immediately ruled that option out for me.
 Miraculously, we escaped the mall unscathed.
 I hadn’t bought a single thing.

 The next day, I went to pay for a coffee using my debit card.
-The girl working the window told me that my card had been declined.
-Considering I knew what was in my account would definitely cover my $2 coffee, I was concerned and decided to call my bank as soon as I arrived back home.
-I spent cash at the rest of my stops, not wanting to risk the embarrassment of having my card refused again even if it was just a fluke.
+The cashier told me that my card had been declined.
+What was in my account would definitely cover my $2 coffee.
+I was concerned and decided to call my bank as soon as I got home and spent cash at the rest of my stops.
+I didn’t want to risk the embarrassment of having my card refused again even if it was just a fluke.

 As someone who has been a victim of this repeatedly, I’m always interested in ways to be safer when using technology to shop.
-Tim Weber, Director of Infrastructure Services, was kind enough to offer his insight.
+Tim Weber, Director, Security Services, was kind enough to offer his insight.

-- For websites go directly, don’t access via links from emails as these can be easily used to redirect to fake sites.
+- For websites, go directly.
+Don’t access via links from emails as these can be easily used to redirect to fake sites.
 Mobile apps are a bit tougher and have been a source of issues already this holiday season.
-For the mobile apps, try to get directly from the vendor website and look for the date the app was created (newer ones should be considered suspect).
+For the mobile apps, try to download them directly from the vendor website and look for the date the app was created.
+Newer ones should be considered suspect.

-- Credit cards are better than debit as if a debit card gets breached your bank accounts can be drained.
+- Credit cards are better than debit.
+If a debit card gets breached your bank accounts can be drained.

 - Most important thing to do with passwords is to not use the same password for all of your applications.
-Additionally, make sure your passwords are not something that can easily guessed – consider the use of pass phrases instead.
+Make sure your passwords aren’t something that can be easily guessed.
+Consider the use of pass phrases instead.
 The frequency of changing the passwords would vary depending on how much you use them.
-Always keep an eye out for news stories on website breaches and change all passwords if any of your accounts have been potentially compromised.
+Always keep an eye out for news stories on website breaches.
+Change all passwords if any of your accounts have been potentially compromised.

 - Not necessarily.
 The bad guys are typically after the quick hits – getting credit card info so it can be sold on the black market – as opposed to causing damage or hacking into specific computers.